Alignment Report

 D5Create Pathways for Continued LearningComplete

 Four courses over 18-24 months.
-One-year learning community for all participants.
-Each course builds on the previous.
+One-year learning community.

 Complete.